jfarelli/weather_tude/README.md

 <br>
 </h2>
 <br>
-<p align="center"> I live in Colorado where the weather seems to change every 15 minutes and it can take your attitude from a soaring high, playing outdoor games in the beautiful sun and warmth, to dismal and agravating low as the wind, rain, and possible snow come out of nowhere to freeze out your hopes and dreams.
+<p align="center"> I live in Colorado where the weather seems to change every 15 minutes and can take your attitude from a soaring highs while you enjoy the sun, to dismal and agravating lows as the wind, rain, and possible snow come out of nowhere to freeze out your hopes and dreams.
+So, since the weather has attitude, why not your weather app???</p>
 <br>
-<p align="center">Weather-TUDE pulls in data from the OpenWeather API to get the weather data of whichever city the user puts in and gives the user up-to-date weather with a little attitude, so they (hopefully) know what to expect...maybe.
+<p align="center">Weather-TUDE pulls in data from the OpenWeather API to get the current weather & five-day forecast data of a city the user inputs and delivers the weather with a little slice of attitude.</p>

 <br>